-Students approved for ABSTUDY on the basis of accepting a Boarding Scholarship prior to 2019 would be grandfathered as long as they continue to meet the criteria under section 35.1 of the 1 July 2018 ABSTUDY Policy Manual, except for meeting the IECB criteria.
+Students approved for ABSTUDY on the basis of accepting a Boarding Scholarship prior to 2019 would be grandfathered as long as they continue to meet the criteria, except the Indigenous Education Consultative Body criteria, under section 35.1 of the 1 July 2018 ABSTUDY Policy Manual.
 If these students have a break in study, in exceptional circumstances grandfathering arrangements will apply for up to two years.
 Grandfathering arrangements do not apply if a student has been expelled.